directus/directus/docs/extensions/installing-extensions.md

 There are three ways to install extensions to your Directus project:

 1. Installing via the Directus Marketplace
-2. Installing via the npm registry
+2. Installing via the npm Registry
-3. Installing via the extensions directory
+3. Installing via the Extensions Directory

 ## Installing via the Directus Marketplace